Swiss stocks - Factors to watch on Aug 13

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Aug 13 Swiss shares were seen idling on Wednesday, as weak macro figures from Asia and worries over the crisis in Ukraine kept investors on edge.

-The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,337 points, according to premarket indications by bank Julius Baer.
+ZURICH Aug 13 The Swiss blue-chip SMI was seen opening up 0.9 percent at 9,265 points on Thursday, according to premarket indications by bank Julius Baer .

 COMPANY STATEMENTS